Georgina Wilson

-Georgina Ashley Diaz Wilson-Burnand (born 12 February 1986) is a Filipino-British model, actress, host and VJ.
+Georgina Ashley Diaz Wilson-Burnand (born 12 February 1986) is a Filipino model and actress.
 In 2015, Wilson hosted the third season of the reality show Asia's Next Top Model.

 Early life

 Georgina Ashley Diaz Wilson was born on 12 February 1986 in Wichita, Kansas, United States.
 Her mother is Aurora Diaz, a Filipina, while her father is Robert Wilson, who is of British descent.
 Through her mother, she is the niece of former Miss Universe Gloria Diaz, and the cousin of her daughter, actress, model and host Isabelle Daza.
 The eldest among three siblings, Wilson has a younger sister named Jessica, who is also a model, and a younger brother named Samuel.
-She moved to Bishop Thornton, Yorkshire, England when she was six months old and moved back to the Philippines with her family at age 10.
+She moved to Bishop Thornton, Yorkshire, England, when she was six months old and moved back to the Philippines with her family at age 10.

-Wilson attended high school at the Assumption College in Makati and attended college at the Ateneo de Manila University, where she studied for a Bachelor of Science in economics.
+Wilson attended high school at the Assumption College in Makati and college at Ateneo de Manila University, where she studied for a Bachelor of Science in economics.
 She later transferred to the University of Sydney in Australia, where she graduated with a Bachelor of Commerce in accounting and became a double major in finance.